Top 10 reasons to consider mid-size city vacations

 Looking for an affordable and fun vacation destination?
 Willing to try something besides beaches, national parks and big cities?
 If you said yes, then you’re in the right place!
 Mid-size city vacations are perfect for families on a budget.
 Not sure you believe me?
 Well then, read on… Let’s see if I convince you!

 Top 10 reasons for midsize city vacations

 9. Inexpensive parking.
 For road trips, the cost of parking is an important budget item.
 Large cities like New York and San Francisco might cost $50 per day to park the car.
-Midsize cities, like Tampa and Nashville, offer parking for less than $10 per day.
+Smaller cities, like Tampa and Nashville, offer parking for less than $10 per day.
 Many hotels in these smaller cities offer free parking specials if purchasing a package.

 8. Green space.
 The nation’s most livable cities have developed extensive greenspace for residents and visitors to enjoy.
 For example, Columbus, Ohio recognized this need and created Columbus Commons and Scioto Mile, a 2014 Urban Open Space Finalist that attracts 1.5 million visitors each year.